Ayub Dar: Club career

+Early career

 He completed his matriculation from Government Special High School Quetta, where he represented the school football team from 1962 to 1965.
 Ayub began his domestic football journey with Young Afghan Club Quetta in 1962–63.
 In 1964, he was selected for the youth team of Balochistan, and the following year he was selected to the national youth team during a tour of Russia.
 In the five matches played there, Ayub scored a goal in every match.